DylanGustafson/Snowflake-Generator/README.md

 The upper right controls dictate how the snowflake grows, while the controls in the lower right are display options.

 Adjacent and Proximate neighbor limits are controlled using the range sliders in the upper right.
-Directly below them is a menu of presets that generate some nice shapes.
+Directly below them is a menu of presets I have cataloged that generate some nice shapes.
 Next to that is a check button that can toggle the rule that encourages branching.

 Use the "Generate" button to compute the next generation, the "Generate all" button to compute generations until the canvas fram is filled, and "clear" to restart at the first frame.